Professor Adam G. Dunn

 Contact

-My email address adam.dunn@sydney.edu.au.
-If you are a prospective postgraduate scholar and haven’t been in contact with me before, please include specific details of the kinds of projects you want to work on in your first email and tell me that you saw this message here on my website so I know you are thoughtfully engaged in your study.
+My email address adam.dunn [at] sydney.edu.au.
+If you are a prospective postgraduate student and haven’t been in contact with me before, please include specific details of the kinds of projects you want to work on in your first email and tell me that you saw this message here on my website so I know you are thoughtfully engaged in your study.
+My Erdős number is at most five (Ken Mandl to Mojdeh Mohtashemi to Ronald Rivest to Daniel J. Kleitman to Paul Erdos).
+Citations are generally a bit more reliable at Google Scholar.